We aim to provide our members with a fast, friendly and efficient service at all times.

 Eligible complainants may make a complaint by any reasonable means (for example by letter, telephone or in person).
 But for the sake of confidentiality, clarity and record keeping complaints in written form are preferred.
 There are complaints forms available.

 In cases of oral complaints via telephone or in person these maybe taken and dealt with immediately to the satisfaction of all concerned.
-Otherwise the complaint will need to be written in order to pass the complaint onto the complaints office.
+Otherwise the complaint will need to be written in order to pass the complaint onto the complaints officer.

 Responding to complaints